richard-olson/vagrant_net/README.md

 ## Requirements:
 * Salt bundled with the netbox modules configured with appropriate pillar information (url, token, private_key_file)
 * Align vagrant_net_data.jinja box keys with appropriate vagrant boxes and Netbox names (example provided below)
-* PE IP addresses for circuit terminations must have roles and description assigned
+* PE IP addresses for circuit terminations must have roles against the prefix and description against the IP assigned.
 * Juniper vagrant plugin should be installed for any auto config (https://github.com/JNPRAutomate/vagrant-junos)
 * BYO Cisco vagrant boxes as they are not hosted by Hashi.
 Help on creating them here:  (https://github.com/hpreston/vagrant_net_prog/tree/master/box_building#cisco-csr-1000v)

 ## Notes:
 * Circuits/terminations only needed if simulating MPLS/internet provider outside IPAM (so PE isn't managed in IPAM)
-* IP Addresses only needed for Juniper auto config
+* Excluding the PE, IP Addresses are only used for Juniper auto config
+* Folder structure only works for one Netbox tenant, I haven't figured out how to pass the tenant in the for loop of `init.sls` to the template itself.
+Maybe conversion to Python is necessary?
 * At this stage the PE will be created regardless and for every carriage termination, not just those of the devices in scope.
 It's on my TODO.
 * Maximum of 7 devices connected to PE at this stage.
 Combined with the above dot